Hedge trimmers: Long reach hedge trimmers

 - What to consider when choosing a pole or telescopic hedge trimmer

 Long reach or pole hedge trimmers have fixed or extendable shafts which let you cut the side of a hedge above head height.
-The blade can also be set at right angles to the shaft so you can cut the top whilst standing on the ground.
+The blade can also be set at various angles up to 90o to the shaft so you can cut the top while standing on the ground.

 Petrol, electric or cordless hedge trimmer?

-We tested two corded electric machines that have telescopic shafts but we found them were heavy and awkward to use when fully extended.
+We have tested corded electric machines that have telescopic shafts but we found them were heavy and awkward to use when fully extended.

 Long reach hedge trimmers for tall hedges

-- Unless your hedge top is less than 1m across, or in some cases 80cm, most of them will miss a bit in the middle.
+- Most have a blade length of between 40 and 50cm.
+Unless your hedge top is 1m or less across, you will miss a bit in the middle.
 And that assumes you have access to both sides.

 - You can’t actually see what is going on, so you can’t avoid snagging the blade on a thicker branch.